The New Death Strip

 Authenticity and artifice, remembrance and concealment, hyperbole and banality: twenty years after German reunification, the piece of land once defined by the Berlin Wall’s notorious Death Strip is a landscape of paradoxes.
 Once the front-line of the Cold War, now a super-charged historical signifier, the Strip is facing up to a perplexing semiotic challenge: normality.

-Part travelogue, part dissertation, part burlesque comedy, The New Death Strip is a rambling polemic on the state of Berlin town planning, twenty years after the fall of the Wall and a eulogy to the triumph of the unremarkable in remarkable circumstances.
+Part travelogue, part dissertation, part burlesque comedy, The New Death Strip is a sprawling polemic on the state of Berlin town planning, twenty years after the fall of the Wall and a eulogy to the triumph of the unremarkable in remarkable circumstances.

 Disko 16 – Miller / Schwaag / Warner: The New Death Strip